Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-\mysection{Conclusions and future work}{limitations} Current techniques use a perceptual loss to guide a network training to capitalize on perceptually-important image features.
-The goal of this work is to inject perceptual information into the discriminator network.
-To this end, during training, we provide the discriminator with images containing distortions imperceptible by a human observer.
-This allows the discriminator to inherit the properties of the HVS encoded in the training dataset.
-Our new dataset includes images with invisible spatial distortions coming from texture synthesis.
-We argue that such distortions are much closer to artifacts introduced by GAN-based reconstruction than previously considered blur.
-Additionally, the new dataset allows us to train several image metrics to improve their predictions for stimuli presented in the periphery.
+As described, our technique can be directly applied to train GAN-based foveated image reconstructions.
+Our experiments demonstrate that the same network architecture with the same input provides higher-visual-quality reconstructions if our training strategy is used than otherwise.
+This applies directly to techniques such as the one proposed by Kaplanyan et al. \cite{deepfovea}.
+Because the density of the input sampling can be changed, we argue that our training can also reduce the number of input samples while preserving quality, which will improve the efficiency of the entire image generation pipeline. \mysection{Conclusions and future work}{limitations} Currently available techniques for foveated image reconstruction use perceptual loss to guide network training to capitalize on perceptually important image features.
+The goal of this work was to inject perceptual information into the discriminator network.
+To this end, during training, we provided the discriminator with images containing distortions that are imperceptible to a human observer.
+This allowed the discriminator to inherit the properties of the HVS encoded in the training dataset.
+Our new dataset contains images with invisible spatial distortions based on texture synthesis.
+We argue that such distortions are much closer to artifacts introduced by GAN-based reconstruction than the previously considered blur.
+Moreover, the new dataset allowed us to train several image metrics to improve their predictions of stimulus quality presented in the periphery.

 We studied the suitability of the new training strategy for foveated image reconstruction.
-In the future, it is essential to extend the investigation to video content with potential benefits when the sensitivity of the HVS to temporal artifacts is incorporated.
+In future work, it is essential to extend this investigation to video content as this may yield benefits when the sensitivity of the HVS to temporal artifacts is incorporated.
 We trained separate networks for the near and far periphery.
-While this makes the training procedure easier, a more practical solution is to train one network to handle spatially-varying density.
-One alternative solution to reach this goal is to use a fully convolutional network in log-polar domain \cite{solari2012,wang2017}.
+While this makes the training procedure easier, a more practical solution is to train one network to handle spatially varying density.
+An alternative solution to attain this goal is to use a fully convolutional network in the log-polar domain \cite{solari2012,wang2017}.
 We also did not focus on computational performance.
-Currently, our unoptimized inference takes 3 seconds on our hardware.
-While previous work \cite{deepfovea} demonstrates the feasibility of using GAN in such scenarios, the computational efficiency is still an important concern.
-We believe that making the networks and their training aware of the limitations of human perception will be important for closing the gaps.
+At present, our unoptimized inference takes 3 seconds on our hardware.
+Although previous work \cite{deepfovea} has shown the feasibility of using GAN in such scenarios, computational efficiency remains an important concern.
+We believe that making networks and their training aware of the limitations of human perception will be important to close the gaps.